Enabling you to stay ahead

-Synergy/DE 12.1 delivers features to help developers interface with current web services and websites including support for .NET 6, the latest version of Microsoft’s development framework, which they call “The Fastest .NET Yet,” as well as enhancements to xfNetLink .NET.
-Version 12.1 also has features to improve application deployment, such as new TCP/IP licensing on Linux (enabling Synergy applications to run in containers) and encryption enhancements.
-Update to version 12.1 and use the latest Synergy/DE tools to keep up with current technologies and stay ahead.
-See more about these features and other highlights below, and for more 12.1 details, see our announcement and documentation.
+Synergy/DE 12 is the latest version of Synergex's flagship suite of development tools.
+Version 12 provides features that help developers interface with current web services and websites, including support for .NET 6, which Microsoft called “The Fastest .NET Yet,” as well as enhancements to xfNetLink .NET.
+Version 12 also has features to improve application deployment, such as TCP/IP licensing on Linux (enabling Synergy applications to run in containers) and encryption enhancements.
+See more about these features and other highlights below.

 Synergy now supports .NET 6 (formerly .NET Core) as an alternative to .NET Framework in all the places where Synergy and .NET meet, including

 - Building and deploying Synergy .NET applications with .NET 6

 - Using the .NET Assembly API to embed and execute .NET 6 code from traditional Synergy